SonyCSLParis/DarkGAN/README.md

 # DarkGAN
-This repo will be shortly updated.
+This repo will be updated shortly.
 Sorry for the inconvenience!